Awards and Recognition

 The successful finalist(s) and winner(s) (if any) will be determined by a consensus of the Awards Judging Panel.
 The panel may choose not to issue an award if they feel there are no suitable nominations.

-The Awards Judging Pane decision is final.
+The Awards Judging Panel decision is final.

-Introducing the Emerging Lawyer of the Year Award
+The Emerging Lawyer of the Year Award

 What is the Emerging Lawyer of the Year Award?